ufkapano/graphtheory/README.md

 Multigraphs are instances of the MultiGraph class.
 Many algorithms are implemented using a unified approach.
 There are separate classes and modules devoted to different algorithms.
-The graphtheory package is written with Python 2.7 and Python 3.2.

 ## Problems and algorithms